IDN11013

 Wind and wave forecasts are averages.
 Wind gusts can be 40 per cent stronger than the forecast, and stronger still in squalls and thunderstorms.
 Maximum waves can be twice the forecast height.

-Winds: Southeasterly 20 to 30 knots decreasing to 15 to 25 knots in the morning.
+Winds: South to southeasterly below 10 knots tending easterly 10 to 15 knots before dawn then tending northeasterly 15 to 20 knots in the middle of the day.
 Seas: Below 0.5 metres.
 Weather: Cloudy.
-90% chance of rain.
-The chance of a thunderstorm this morning.
+70% chance of showers.
+The chance of a thunderstorm at night.

 * Calls to 1300 number cost around 27.5c inc. GST, higher from mobiles or public phones.
 Marine forecasts are also available on VHF and HF radio.
 View the radio schedule on www.bom.gov.au/marine